CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 Yes, since 2011 we have been asking scholars for advice about it all.
 It is a very different, entirely idiosyncratic model based on eighteen divergent points of view.
 Notwithstanding, there is much more to explore, and so we will continue as best we can.

-Please note that this is still a rough first draft.
-It becomes a bit rougher below this line. -BEC
+Please note that this is still a rough first draft. -BEC

 Abstract: All Embedded Links Go To Pages Within The Website